 Frequently Asked Questions

+This is one of the most frequently asked questions.
 Even if you have no pain or symptoms related to dental issues, it is still important to have regular checkups.
 Dental professionals can diagnose dental issues in their early stages and early detection is key to keeping a healthy smile.

 It takes a whole team!
 Your dental hygienist will do a thorough gingival health check up to make sure your gums are healthy and without disease.
 The dentist will come in at the end after your teeth are clean and sparkly to examine for cavities and address any concerns you may have!